CMakousky/kanban-cm/README.md

 ## Usage

 Startup the Kanban-CM server with the "npm run start" script in the top level package.json.
 Login to Kanban-CM and click the on-screen buttons to manage project ticket status.
 Follow the link below to see the deployed web app.
-The app may take some time to load because it is hosted on a free option at "www.render.com".
+The app may take some time to load because it is hosted using a free option.

 [https://kanban-cm.onrender.com](https://kanban-cm.onrender.com)